skypy/skypy.github.io/_posts/2014-08-04-things-I-did-after-installing-unbuntu14.04.md

 <img src="{{ site.baseurl }}/images/gp.png" alt="partition" style="width: 460px; height: 350px "/><br />

 ###### Revert to classic theme
 First thing which came to mind is to revert unity theme.
-I think it was ubuntu version 11 when unity was added but I still do not feel comfortable with it, I rather prefer classic old theme.
+I think it was ubuntu version 11 when unity was added.
+I still do not feel comfortable with it, rather I prefer classic old theme.

 `sudo apt-get update`